-An Insolvency Resulting from Another Series in the Trust or the Trust Itself May Have a Material Adverse Effect on the Fund.
+An Insolvency Resulting from Another Series of the Trust or the Trust Itself May Have a Material Adverse Effect on the Fund.

-This Fund is a series of a Delaware statutory trust.
-Pursuant to Delaware law, the organization of the Trust provides that the assets and liabilities of this Fund are separate from the assets and liabilities of the other series of the Trust, as well as the larger Trust itself.
+The Fund is a series of a Delaware statutory trust.
+Pursuant to Delaware law, the organization of the Trust provides that the assets and liabilities of the Fund are separate from the assets and liabilities of the other series of the Trust, as well as the larger Trust itself.
 Though such organization may, under state law, protect the assets of the Fund in an insolvency action brought by the creditors of the other series of the Trust, this may be insufficient to protect the assets of the Fund from such creditors in an insolvency action in federal court, or in a court in a foreign jurisdiction.
 Accordingly, an insolvency resulting from the other series of the Trust or the Trust itself may have a material adverse effect on the Fund.
-The material risks associated with the other series have not been included in this Report.